srivassid/WebScrapingProject/README.md

 <h3>Crawlers</h3>
 Bloomberg.py, Urcacp.py, Savills.py and Elcomercio.py are the crawlers that scrape data from the websites.
 They contain the scraping logic.

 For the website urcacp.com, it was a little tricky getting the data because it has images.
-Which is why i first download the imgaes, then i use pytesseract to get text from the images, and then i store it in ES.
-It is to be notes that i do not have author and title for the data.
+Which is why i first download the images, then i use pytesseract to get text from the images, and then i store it in ES.
+It is to be noted that i do not have author and title for the data.
 I find the longest single sentence from the text and use that as title, but i do not have author.

 <h3>Helper Functions</h3>